 1. One of the studies by a physician from Emory University states that Glutathione is the key protector and antioxidant and has multiple functions in the prevention of diseases and detoxification of drugs and chemicals.

 2. Its reduction is closely associated with increased toxicity and diseases.

 3. Glutathione works synergistically with antioxidants like Vitamin C to neutralize the scavenge oxygen and free radical species to diminish oxidative stress or liver damage.

-4. Repleation of Glutathione showed better response to interferon who are being treated for hepatitis.
+4. Repleation of Glutathione showed a better response to interferon who are being treated for hepatitis.

-Bottom line low Glutathione in liver does not produce desirable outcome.
-Liver actually produces a lot of Glutathione which is circulated into the blood stream so that it neutralizes free radicals.
+Bottom line low Glutathione in the liver does not produce a desirable outcome.
+Liver actually produces a lot of Glutathione which is circulated into the bloodstream so that it neutralizes free radicals.

-Toxic overload contributes to Glutathione depletion and also reduces liver’s ability to produce the antioxidant.
-To optimize Glutathione supply, stick to nutrient dense diet with regular exercise and smart supplementation.
+Toxic overload contributes to Glutathione depletion and also reduces the liver’s ability to produce the antioxidant.
+To optimize Glutathione supply, stick to a nutrient dense diet with regular exercise and smart supplementation.